snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 condiments :baby_bottle: :honey_pot:) are safer on the ground than on high shelves. :weight_lifting:
-The floor bins needed to (1) fit under the bottom [shelf brackets](https://www.ikea.com/us/en/p/boaxel-bracket-white-60448733/), (2) clean easily in case of spills :soap: :sponge:, (3) be see-through enough to see contents :window:, and (4) slide out without scratching the floor :skateboard:.
+The floor bins needed to (1) fit under the bottom [shelf brackets](https://www.ikea.com/us/en/p/boaxel-bracket-white-60448733/), (2) clean easily in case of spills :soap: :sponge:, (3) allow visibility of contents :window:, and
+(4) slide out without scratching the floor :skateboard:.

 I attached four [1" appliance wheels](https://www.amazon.com/dp/B0C69FPVPB?th=1) to the bottom of each of these